Get Started

 People trust other people and do their research based on previous reviews before making a purchase.
 That’s why product reviews, both on and off your store, are a crucial way to boost your sales.

-Connect with customers that recently bought your art via email or social media and encourage them to leave a review.
+Connect with customers who recently bought your art via email or social media and encourage them to leave a review.
 You can also offer little gifts like discounts for their next purchase as extra encouragement.

 Gogh sell some art!